 Are there many job opportunities for Disaster Managers?

-Yes, and Stenden South Africa offers the first degree of this kind in the world, therefore having the BBA Disaster Management Degree will set graduates apart from other applicants in this field.
-The course aims at fulfillment of management positions in organizations with service and disaster as their essential function or as an important part of the complete organization.
+Yes, and Stenden South Africa offers the first degree of this kind in the world.
+Therefore, having the BBA Disaster Management Degree will set graduates apart from other applicants in this field.
+The course aims at fulfilling the requirements of management positions in organizations with service and disaster as their essential function, or as an important part of the complete organization.

 Where could I work as a Disaster Manager once I have qualified?